 At this fast pace, it is easy to underestimate the importance of some aspects, and cybersecurity is one of them.
 But for your company’s future, don’t!

-- Digital collaboration tools: accessible from anywhere, these tools make it easy to access and share corporate data.
+Accessible from anywhere, these tools make it easy to access and share corporate data.
 However, a simple mistake by just one employee can silently lead to the improper sharing of a lot of confidential information;

-- Business applications: access to business applications is mainly done within the controlled environment of the offices, and therefore, security mechanisms are designed to protect mainly against external threats.
+Access to business applications is mainly done within the controlled environment of the offices, and therefore, security mechanisms are designed to protect mainly against external threats.
 In remote work, more applications are accessible remotely and traditional security controls have limited effectiveness, making it easier to exploit potential application vulnerabilities;

-- Authentication and Authorization: the username and password are the most used means of authentication, but also a relatively weak mechanism and very prone to simple attacks.
+The username and password are the most used means of authentication, but also a relatively weak mechanism and very prone to simple attacks.
 In a remote environment, weak passwords and stolen credentials are much easier to exploit, as there are limited controls over who is actually accessing your data and applications;

-- Software updates: the main cause of systems compromise is the lack of software updates to mitigate known vulnerabilities.
+The main cause of systems compromise is the lack of software updates to mitigate known vulnerabilities.
 In a remote work environment, it becomes more challenging to impose software updates, and many systems and PCs can go a long time without installing critical software patches;

-- Personal PCs and other devices: the use of personal equipment to access corporate applications and data in remote work has skyrocketed.
+The use of personal equipment to access corporate applications and data in remote work has skyrocketed.
 These devices do not have the same enterprise-level security controls, so they are easier to compromise and an open door to attackers.

 With all these new attack points, there is a huge increase in malicious activities and cyber incidents, from non-targeted attacks that search the internet for vulnerable systems and PCs, to tailored and targeted attacks aimed at compromising specific companies.